 Autoimmune conditions vary from person to person, and even from year to year within the same person.
 Sometimes an immunostimulant will have a negative effect on autoimmunity and sometimes it won’t.

-Estrogens can be both immunosuppressive and immunostimulant and they have variable effects on autoimmune disorders.
+Estrogens can be an immunosuppressive and an immunostimulant, and they have variable effects on autoimmune disorders.
 This is one of the reasons that immune conditions might vary with the menstrual cycle and change during pregnancy and menopause.

 Why Is Caution Recommended With Immune Boosting Herbs And Immunosuppressive Medications?

-Immunosuppressive medications either work through suppressing some part of the immune response or they suppress the immune response as a side effect.
+Immunosuppressive medications work by suppressing some part of the immune response, or they suppress the immune response as a side effect.

 If immune suppression is the therapeutic action of a medication, then taking an immunostimulant or immunomodulator may make that medication less effective.

 Always get a doctor’s advice before taking any supplements alongside immunosuppressive medication.